Do you want to capture wonderful telephoto landscape photography? Are you looking to take gorgeous photos of the landscape, but with a telephoto lens?

 First, 70-200mm f/4 lenses tend to be relatively cheap.
 You can pick up Canon’s basic model for a very reasonable price, and there are several strong third-party options, as well–such as the Tamron 70-210mm f/4.
 Note that you don’t have to stick with the f/4 aperture; if you already have an f/2.8 lens, or you see a great deal on one, then go for it.
 But the f/4 maximum aperture keeps costs down, plus it can result in a lighter lens overall, which is why I tend to recommend it over its f/2.8 counterpart.

 Second, a 70-200mm f/4 tends to have excellent optical quality.
 The range isn’t so long that manufacturers compromise on sharpness for zoom convenience, so you end up with an optically stellar lens.

-A 70-200mm lens offers just the right focal length for telephoto landscape photography.
+And third: A 70-200mm lens offers just the right focal length for telephoto landscape photography.

 At 70mm, you can get some shots of landscapes near your camera.
 I’m talking about images of trees, of cliffs, of mountains right in front of you.